 I agree with Tasini that I wouldn’t work for HuffPo for free, because the value to me would be negligible.
 But that doesn’t mean that all ‘free work’ doesn’t have value.

 Aspiring journalists now need to make the same business decisions as publishers do – because we are all publishers now.
 They need to ask: will investing my resources in this piece of work make me more valuable in my market?

 That includes the skills learned, contacts made, and experience gained.
 But it also includes the effect of working on the market itself: for instance, working for free for a publisher might contribute to depressing wage levels and reduce full time opportunities.

-I considered this carefully when designing the work placement element of my MA in Online Journalism, ‘Labs’.
-This is explicitly not an experience where the student sits at a desk doing someone else’s work (most have already worked as journalists); it is designed as a consultancy relationship with an industry client, focused on an identified industry problem, so that the client benefits from the unique knowledge and experience of the student, and the student benefits from time, space, and access to develop much-needed knowledge.
+I considered this carefully when designing the work placement element of my MA in Online Journalism, ‘Labs’: it is designed as a consultancy relationship with an industry client, focused on an identified industry problem, so that the client benefits from the unique knowledge and experience of the student, and the student benefits from time, space, and access to develop much-needed knowledge.

 If addressing that problem increases the client’s future capacity, that will lead to more work.
 Simply making more content for free wouldn’t help the industry employ more people.